- Campus Ministry

 Produced annually since 1946, Hemetera is a literary publication that features the written word and visual arts of Regis students, faculty, and staff.
 The project is coordinated and published by members who work collaboratively with an advisor.

 This club brings together students of Latin descent, celebrating their heritage and promoting awareness of their cultural traditions.
-LASO members hold various celebrations and perform traditional dances at events.
+LASO members hold various celebrations and perform traditional dances at various campus events.

 Mount Regis (yearbook)